bryanmayer/CMV-Primary-Infection/data/README.md

 4) primary_infection_notes.csv - Notes on visual inspection of primary infection data used to develop criteria for onset of oral shedding episode and for exclusion.

+5) age_data.csv - the age data for each of the infants.
+This variable was calculated manually in the analysis presented in data-analysis/primary_episode_analysis.Rmd.

 Data dictionary:

 |**Variable name** | **Description** | **Type** | **Categories (if applicable)** |